 - Adam Haynes, born 14 August 1995.

-- Peter Dowski (who changed his surname to Schuyler), born 4 May 1963 in Massachusetts; married Roseann Kitson.
+- Peter John Dowski (who changed his name to Peter John Schuyler), born 4 May 1963 in Massachusetts; married Roseann Kitson.
 Issue:

 - Isabelle Carolyn Schuyler, born 8 October 2003.

 - Rebecca Ann Dowski, born 21 July 1965 at Poughkeepsie, New York, murdered with her friend Cathleen Thomas shortly before 12 October 1986 on the Colonial Parkway near Williamsburg, Virginia.
 At the time of her death she was a student at the College of William and Mary, Williamsburg.
 They were the first victims in the Colonial Parkway Murders, believed to be the work of a serial killer who has never been identified despite an ongoing FBI investigation.

 - Alice H. Dowski, born 1928-29 (aged 1 year in 1930) in New York State, died in May or June 1990.
 She married Mark W. Miazga, of Buffalo, N.Y., who survived her.
 There were no children of this marriage.

 - Edward Raymond Dowski, of Portsmouth, Rhode Island, born 10 February 1935 (?), alive in 2009.
 He married Aldona Slapelis, born 6 March 1939 in Lithuania, alive in 2009.
 He is now retired.
 They have two children: